spcourse/bigdata/en/temperatures/index.md

 *You are supposed to write a loop that finds the minimum and maximum yourself.
 So, you're not allowed to use built-in functions like `min()`, `max()`, `.sort()`, or `sorted()` for this exercise.
 There should be no `print` statements within your `get_highest_temp()` and `get_lowest_temp()` functions.*

-> **Making the problem smaller:** Verifying your code is finding the correct minimum and maximum will also be difficult working when with these large temperature and date lists.
+> **Making the problem smaller:** Verifying your code is finding the correct minimum and maximum can also be difficult working when with these large temperature and date lists.
 One possible solution is to make some simple test lists with a few elements and try those first.
-Also try to experiment with some different *edgecases* your code might encounter, like when the maximum is actually the first or the last element in the list.
-This serves to try and ensure your code works in all cases, and not just the one small test you wrote.
+Also try to experiment with some different *edge* cases your code might encounter, like when the maximum is actually the first or the last element in the list.
+This serves to try and ensure your code works in all cases, and not just the one small test you wrote first.

 Make sure your program calls the functions as above, and then *afterwards* `print`s the dates properly to the screen.
 For this you should **not** print: